bmaltais/cuda-neural-style/README.md

 ## Run neural-style:

-nvidia-docker run --rm -it -v ~/images:/code/neural-style/images bmaltais/cudnn-neural-style
+docker run --gpus all --rm -it -v ~/images:/code/neural-style/images bmaltais/cudnn-neural-style

 where "~/images" is your path to your images folder